intuiface/PhidgetsIA/README.md

 * Build the solution in **Release** mode,
 * Navigate to the root of the project, you can see a folder called **OutputAssemblies** which contains all the Phidgets Interface Assets.

-# How to use Phidgets Interface Assets?

-To be able to add Phidgets Interface Assets in IntuiFace Composer, follow these steps:
-* Copy the **Phidgets** folder from the **OutputAssemblies** to the path "[Drive]:\Users\\[UserName]\Documents\IntuiFace\Interface Assets",
-* Launch **IntuiFace Composer**,
-* Add an Interface Asset and when you enter "Phidget" in the search bar, you can see the **Phidget 8-8-8** Interface Asset.

-See more information on our support webpage: [using Phidgets within IntuiFace](http://support.intuilab.com/kb/a-quick-overview/using-phidgets-within-intuiface)

 -----